Rixcy/rixcy/README.md

 - **[rickbooth.me](https://rickbooth.me)** - My current website built using Dracula UI
 - **[nextjs-starter](https://github.com/Rixcy/nextjs-starter)** - A starter project with powerful functionality like StoryBook, TypeScript, TailwindCSS etc. built in
 - **[components](https://components.rixcy.website)** - A library of React/TypeScript components styled using TailwindCSS with accessibility and performance in mind.
-- **[rixcy.website](https://rixcy.website)** - A clone of the nextjs-starter project used as a landing page for Rixcy projects/components.

 <!--
 **Rixcy/rixcy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.